 1906: Thoby died of Typhoid following a trip to Greece.

 1907: Her sister Vanessa married Clive Bell.
 Virginia and her surviving brother Adrian moved to 29 Fitzroy Square Bloomsbury where they continued Thoby’s Thursday evening discussion groups for friends.

-1911: Virginia Woolf moved to 38 Brunswick Square.
+1911: Virginia moved to 38 Brunswick Square.
 She began renting small houses near Lewes in Sussex particularly Asheham House.

 1912: Leonard Woolf returned on leave from the Ceylon Civil Service and almost at once proposed to Virginia.
 Eventually she agreed.